Enforcement work examples

 The agreement comes after Sally Doering, a deaf woman, spent six days in Perth Royal Infirmary in 2013, without any access to a sign language interpreter despite repeated requests for one to be provided.

-The Commission welcomed the steps Hinckley and Bosworth Borough Council have put in place to create a stronger safety net to protect disabled people from hate crime following the tragic death of Fiona Pilkington and her severely disabled daughter seven years ago.
+The Commission welcomed the steps Hinckley and Bosworth Borough Council have put in place to create a stronger safety net to protect disabled people from hate crime following the tragic death of Fiona Pilkington and her disabled daughter in 2007.

-The agreement terms included the appointment of an independent auditor with expertise in hate crime to assess in relation to the case what Hinckley and Bosworth needed to do to improve community safety.
+The agreement terms included the appointment of an independent auditor with expertise in hate crime to assess what Hinckley and Bosworth needed to do to improve community safety.

-Following a report and an action plan a major initiative to emerge was the creation of a ‘safer town centre’ scheme.
+Following a report and action plan, a ‘safer town centre’ scheme was created.
 This provides places where people in vulnerable situations can turn if they are being victimised or harassed.
 Hinckley and Bosworth are also working to promote better understanding and awareness of hate crime in the community.

 The Council acknowledges that more needs to be done, especially in terms of stepping up their engagement with groups of people with learning disabilities.
-There are also several areas where follow-up work is continuing in partnerships with Leicestershire Police and Leicestershire County Council as recommended by the Commission’s Disability Hate Inquiry.
+There are also several areas where follow-up work is continuing in partnerships with Leicestershire Police and Leicestershire County Council as recommended by the Commission’s disability hate crime inquiry.